chocolatey/docs/input/en-us/creating-packages/create-packages.md

 ~~~

 You'll need to append the API path like so:
 `-source "'.;https://chocolatey.org/api/v2/'"` (note the double quotes bookending the apostrophes here, use `%cd%` in cmd.exe or `$pwd` in Powershell.exe if `.` doesn't resolve).
-See [[passing options with quotes|CommandsReference#how-to-pass-options--switches]]. **Note:** If you need to do this, please ensure you run `choco pack` first.
+See [passing options with quotes](./usage/commands/reference#how-to-pass-options--switches). **Note:** If you need to do this, please ensure you run `choco pack` first.
 This method of passing a source won't work calling a nuspec or nupkg directly as it will override the source passed to the local folder.

 You can also use the `-debug` switch on `choco install` to provide more information.